gitter-badger/Granular.jl/README.md

 # seaice
-Toy model for sea-ice dynamics
+Toy model for sea-ice thermodynamics and granular mechanics